The week in breach news

 How it could affect your business

-Infostealer malware is becoming a growing threat, quietly collecting login credentials that attackers can exploit months or even years later.
-Once valid credentials are exposed, attackers can access corporate systems without triggering traditional security alerts, especially when multifactor authentication is not in place.
+Infostealer malware quietly collects login credentials that attackers can exploit months or years later.
 Organizations should use dark web monitoring to spot exposed credentials early and enforce multifactor authentication to prevent stolen logins from being abused.

 Central Maine Healthcare